smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/readme.md

-# Welcome
+# Dataset Normalization Scripts

-In this part of my GitHub I have several scripts to determine the following attributes of a dataset:
+In this repository, you'll find several scripts for determining various attributes of a dataset, including:

 1) Super Keys
 2) Minimal Super Keys